YPares/arpligner/README.md

 ## Installation

-Install the VST3 preset in your regular VST3 folder, depending on your system and DAW settings.
-Then if you are using Bitwig, you can use the [Bitwig preset](HostPresets/ArplignerJuce.bwpreset) directly[^3].
+Install the VST3 plugin in your regular VST3 folder, depending on your system and DAW settings.

 After that, you'll need some way to feed MIDI into Arpligner.
-If you are using the Bitwig preset, place it on the track(s) where the **pattern** MIDI clips play.
-The preset comes with a Note Receiver device on which you can set where it should get the chords from (the preset automatically moves each incoming chord note to Channel 16).
+I recommend placing the plugin on the track where the **pattern** MIDI clips play, and then use some MIDI routing.
+With Bitwig for instance, the `Note Receiver` device can do this, and you can use the `Channel Map` device in the `Source FX` section to make every incoming chord note go to Channel 16.
+Do not forget to deactivate the `Inputs` button in the "Mutes" so that pattern MIDI events from the track pass through too.

 ## Tips